 The next flash is closer.
-Over Blue’s description of the electric rodents, Red can hear a rapid series of dangerous sounding crackles that echo through the air, along with a much louder crack of something else.
+Over Blue’s description of the pokemon and its evolutionary line, Red can hear a rapid series of dangerous sounding crackles that echo through the air, along with a much louder crack of something else.
 Wood?

 Then he sees another flash to his right, with that crackling pop of electricity much closer.
 Red turns to it with a frown and sees yet another one, so close the light can be seen between the trees.
 “Hey guys-”